patrickdavey/presentations/README.md

-Christchurch Ruby Crucial Conversations
+Raspberry and Sonic Pi
 =========================

-Notes for the Christchurch Ruby Crucial Conversations lightning talk
+Notes for the Christchurch Ruby talk